Frequently Asked Questions

 Econsult Solutions has deep connections to a range of universities, including University of Pennsylvania, Drexel University, Temple University, Widener University, Bryn Mawr College, Philadelphia University, and Pierce College.
 In 2014, Econsult Solutions became a corporate partner of Drexel University’s School of Economics within the LeBow College of Business.
 As a corporate partner, the firm contributes to Drexel’s tradition of experiential learning, academic excellence, and participation in real-world problem- solving.

-We also have research partnerships with a range of international research bodies and trade associations, including UNECE, the Internet Security Alliance, the Security Industry Association, the CFA Institute, the Organization for International Economic Relations (OiER), the National Institute of Economic and Social Research, and the National Association of Business Economists.
+We also have research partnerships with a range of international research bodies and trade associations, including UNECE, the Internet Security Alliance, the Security Industry Association, the CFA Institute, the Organization for International Economic Relations (OiER), and the National Association of Business Economists.

 In all countries where we operate, ESI ThoughtLab and its survey partners comply with all regional, national and local laws relating to privacy and data protection, including General Data Protection Regulation (GDPR), EU-US Safe Harbour, COPPA and other data protection frameworks.
 In addition, we comply with other research industry standards, such as ICC/ESOMAR International Code on Market and Social Research and CASRO guidelines.